omotayo-alade/ml-death-event-prediction/README.md

 check the output here: http://127.0.0.1:5000/predict

 ## Licensing, Authors, Acknowledgements <a name="Licensing"></a>
 The data used in this machine learning model is from University of California, Irvine [UCI](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) Machine Learning repository.
-Credit goes to [Maajid Khan](https://github.com/MaajidKhan/DeployMLModel-Flask) whose API, HTML and CSS scripts, with few modifications, were used for deploying the model.